 Coins and military service go a long way back than our current modern age.
-Some of the earliest known occasions where soldiers received commemorate coins date back to ancient Rome.
+Some of the earliest known occasions where soldiers received commemorative coins date back to ancient Rome.
 Roman empire soldiers received coins after a war to commemorate their men of valor and recognize their individual achievements.

 During the Renaissance period, challenge coins were known as portrait medals.
-It uses to commemorate particular events and occasions that involved nobles, royals and other high-ranking individuals.
+It uses to commemorate particular events and occasions that involved nobles, royals, and other high-ranking individuals.

-One popular story of the illustrates that challenge coins started from the US Army during the First World War (1914-1919).
+One popular story illustrates that challenge coins started from the US Army during the First World War (1914-1919).
 According to this story, the coins were as awards to American volunteers who fought in the war.